 Xfinity is one of the largest internet providers in the country, with coverage in all or part of 41 states.

 Frontier is only available in 29 states, so many consumers won’t even have a choice between these two providers.
 However, Frontier is known for getting its DSL services to customers in rural areas.

 Frontier vs. Xfinity: Customer service

 Frontier vs. Xfinity: bundled services

-Frontier offers bundled packages with internet, TV and phone starting at $70 per month while Xfinity offers bundled packages including internet, TV, home phone, mobile phone and home security with the cheapest packages starting at $39.99 per month.
+Frontier offers bundled packages with internet, TV and phone, while Xfinity offers bundled packages including internet, TV, home phone, mobile phone and home security.
 TV lineups, internet speeds and availability vary by location, but Xfinity offers more options for getting the most discounts for the features you want.